 From these insights, lay out a set of criteria that your sales and marketing teams absolutely must agree on.
 Your list should include some or all of the following:

-- Buyer Personas: At the most basic level, sales and marketing need to agree on a few buyer personas that are prerequisite to lead qualification.
-These personas typically address job title/role, key challenges, motivations, and interests.
-Personas tell marketers who their audience should be, based on the kind of people sales wants to talk to.
+- Buyer Personas: At the most basic level, sales and marketing need to agree on a few ideal customer profiles (ICP) that are prerequisite to lead qualification.
+These profiles typically address job title/role, key challenges, motivations, and interests.
+ICPs tell marketers who their audience should be, based on the kind of people sales wants to talk to.

 - Firmographics: Firmographics are all about finding a good fit.
 Most salespeople look at company size, industry, and geographic location to determine, at a high level, whether or not a lead would be eligible for their services.
 If the firmographics data doesn’t match your requirements, you should consider discarding the lead (although there can be exceptions here).